Need Assistance? 01384 442752 (UK)

 The ambience of the story is the mood of the story.
 This can be strongly influenced by the story’s location.

-Your story is located in time, space, within a culture, and within a certain social group (for example, a certain class, gang, school, or family).
-Ten different authors could write about the same town but they would all write about it differently.
+Your story is in time, space, within a culture, and within a certain social group (for example, a certain class, gang, school, or family).
+Ten different authors could write about the same town, but they would all write about it differently.
 They would all write about it with different characters, different settings, and in different time periods.

 When you are deciding on the ambience for your story, try to select a location that you know.
 This is not essential, but it is easy to describe somewhere that you know well.
-If you do not want to write about your home town or where you work, but want to write about medieval England, you will need to carry out research.
+If you do not want to write about your hometown or where you work, but want to write about medieval England, you will need to carry out research.

 Khamila Shamsie recently wrote a book called ‘Burnt Shadows.’
 She used Google Earth, and YouTube to get images of places that she had never visited.